Advanced Organic Chemistry: Mass spectrum of 2-methylbutane (CH3)2CHCH2CH3

 Analysing and explaining the principal ions in the fragmentation pattern of the mass spectrum of 2-methylbutane

-Possible equations to explain the most abundant ion peaks in the mass spectrum of 2-methylbutane
+Possible equations to explain some of the most abundant ion peaks in the mass spectrum of 2-methylbutane

 Formation of m/z 71 ion: